Social Justice & Sustainable World

-In the fall of 2015, 193 United Nation (UN) member countries adopted the Sustainable Development Goals (SDGs) to be achieved by the year 2030 in a bold effort to transform our world to be more just, equitable and sustainable.
-In adopting these bold goals there is a global agreement for the need for more brilliant minds working on our worlds most intractable problems including extreme poverty, gender inequality, healthcare and education access, peace & justice, renewable energy, and climate change and environmental degradation.
+In the fall of 2015, 193 United Nations (UN) member countries adopted the Sustainable Development Goals (SDGs) to be achieved by the year 2030 in a bold effort to transform our world to be more just, equitable and sustainable.
+In adopting these bold goals there is a global agreement for the need for more brilliant minds working on our world’s most intractable problems including extreme poverty, gender inequality, healthcare, and education access, peace & justice, renewable energy, and climate change and environmental degradation.

 - A Yale study found that non-Hispanic whites had the lowest exposure to air pollutants, while Hispanics had the highest exposure, and African-Americans had higher exposure rates than whites for 13 out of the 14 pollutants.
 Some of the pollutants are connected to asthma, cardiovascular issues, lung disease, and cancer.